Timetable icon Self-scheduling is currently available for select locations!

 Orbital decompression involves the removal of a portion of the bone and/or fat behind the eye.
 This is done for patients who have eyes that have been pushed forward from the eye socket due to swelling from TED.
 This may be recommended for vision and/or cosmetic concerns.

 Misalignment of the eyes and double vision can be improved with Eye Muscle Surgery to reposition the enlarged muscles that control eye movement.
-Drs.
-Garibaldi and Wong work with strabismus surgeons outside of OCLI to address any double vision you may have related to TED.
+We work with strabismus surgeons outside of OCLI to address any double vision you may have related to TED.

 Finally, eyelid surgery can be performed to adjust the position of retracted lids to improve eyelid closure and restore eyelid function.
 Removal of excessive fat from the eyelids can also improve their appearance.

-If you have thyroid disease or think you may be having symptoms from TED, contact OCLI for your consultation with Drs.
-Garibaldi and Wong today.
+If you have thyroid disease or think you may be having symptoms from TED, contact OCLI for your consultation today.

 How is thyroid eye disease treated?